• How Do You handle the Geographic Pay Gap in Remote Blockchain Jobs? Need genuine Advice on Salary Negotiation

 Tap Into Community Wisdom: Crypto Twitter, Discord forums, even LinkedIn DMs—there’s always someone willing to share their numbers privately if you ask honestly.
 This is how I found out just how wildly pay can vary—and what’s truly fair.

 Honestly, even with all these techniques, sometimes you still get the “it’s company policy” wall.
-When that happens, I focus on the whole package—equity, role autonomy, learning opportunities—and decide what’s truly most important for me.
+When that happens, I would suggest you to focus on the whole package like equity, role autonomy, learning opportunities then decide what’s truly most important.
 And if a company flat-out undervalues you, don’t be afraid to walk away.
 The right remote gig will respect both your talent and the realities of this global market.

 Happy to chat more if anyone wants specifics or a sanity check on their strategy—just reply.
 You’re definitely not alone in this!